 Final Thoughts

-Cleveland Golf is known to manufacture exceptional golf clubs and offer them at relatively affordable prices.
+Cleveland Golf is known to manufacture excellent golf clubs and offer them at relatively affordable prices.

-• Rebound Frame: more energy is transferred to the ball at impact from alternating zones of flexibility and rigidity.
+- Rebound Frame: more energy is transferred to the ball from two zones of flexibility and rigidity which activate simultaneously upon impact.

-• Action Mass CB: an internal 8g weight at the end of the grip is designed to improve balance and control.
+- Action Mass CB: an internal 8g weight at the end of the grip is designed to make the club feel lighter and improve balance and control.

 Pros